David-Mimnagh/RovingRobot/README.md

 # Running the application
 To run RovingRobot, it is fairly simple, following the below steps should allow you to run the application successfully.
 ```
+If you are running this using the dotnet run command:
-**Make sure you have the latest .NET 6 SDK installed to be able to run this command program successfully**
+Ensure you have the latest .NET 6 SDK installed, which can be found here: (https://dotnet.microsoft.com/en-us/download)
 ```
 * Firstly, download the latest release from here [Latest Release](https://github.com/David-Mimnagh/RovingRobot/releases/latest).
 * Once the file has been downloaded, extract it to a suibtable location.